 Simple Vegan Irish Stew

-- 2 tbsp sunflower oil or other light vegetable oil
+- 2 tablespoon sunflower oil or other light vegetable oil

 - 1 Spanish onion finely sliced